Danel Olson: Film Studies

-Xavier Aldana Reyes’ sees the film studies as operating as dual roles (both general and scholarly): they are “companion” books with lots of interviews for “teachers and those fans who may be interested to find out more about their favourite director and two of his most significant films.”
-Yet Reyes’ finds that Olson's more sophisticated reading and “guidance in his questions manages to also steer discussions towards more revealing aspects regarding the perceived psychology and motivations of well-loved characters.”
+Xavier Aldana Reyes' sees the film studies as operating as dual roles (both general and scholarly): they are "companion" books with lots of interviews for "teachers and those fans who may be interested to find out more about their favourite director and two of his most significant films."
+Yet Reyes' finds that Olson's more sophisticated reading and "guidance in his questions manages to also steer discussions towards more revealing aspects regarding the perceived psychology and motivations of well-loved characters."
 Michael Dirda argues that his film books gained notability by their uncommonly large size and completist ambitions.
-In “750 amazing pages, editor Danel Olson has assembled stills from the movie and casual photos from the set, ... [and] an equal number of interviews with major cast members.”
+In "750 amazing pages, editor Danel Olson has assembled stills from the movie and casual photos from the set, ... [and] an equal number of interviews with major cast members."
 Empire Magazine's Chris Hewitt maintains Olson's "series of interviews ... indispensable" with genre directors and collaborators.
-Noted by reviewers for their recurring interest in and depiction of trauma, David Cowen contends that irony, surprise, and reveals are the key feature of the film studies: for instance, “as the interviews in Olson's collection reveal, the makers of The Exorcist did not expect the public to be so affected.”
-Laurent Vachaud maintains that Olson's books are notable for their re-creation of the psychological tensions that exist on the set and in shooting locations that reflect how masterpieces come with conflict and pain, established by interviews with crew like The Shining’s cameraperson Ray Andrew, who was fired for refusing to work overtime without pay, and then was filmed by the Director's daughter Vivian Kubrick as he walked in away shamed post-dismissal.
-Other critics, including Steven Puchalaski, find the deep-dive approach make an insightful but "exhausting tome (a 50-page essay analyzing The Shining’s music?
+Noted by reviewers for their recurring interest in and depiction of trauma, David Cowen contends that irony, surprise, and reveals are the key feature of the film studies: for instance, "as the interviews in Olson's collection reveal, the makers of The Exorcist did not expect the public to be so affected."
+Laurent Vachaud maintains that Olson's books are notable for their re-creation of the psychological tensions that exist on the set and in shooting locations that reflect how masterpieces come with conflict and pain, established by interviews with crew like The Shinings cameraperson Ray Andrew, who was fired for refusing to work overtime without pay, and then was filmed by the Director's daughter Vivian Kubrick as he walked in away shamed post-dismissal.
+Other critics, including Steven Puchalaski, find the deep-dive approach make an insightful but "exhausting tome (a 50-page essay analyzing The Shinings music?
 Good Grief!)".
-Because of the “extensive” and “meticulous approach to information gathering” and “comprehensive recounting of every facet of the films,” Fangoria has named his film studies in their “Book of the Month” program.
+Because of the "extensive" and "meticulous approach to information gathering" and "comprehensive recounting of every facet of the films," Fangoria has named his film studies in their "Book of the Month" program.